cloudflare/cloudflare-docs-engine/src/content/learning/how-the-cache-works.md

 When to use the Cache API:

 - When you need to read from cache without calling fetch. (i.e. send me the response from `slow.com/resource` if and only if it’s already a HIT on cache using `caches.default.match(..)`.
 - Explicitly store a response in the cache using `caches.default.put(..)` and explicitly delete `caches.default.delete(..)`.
-For example, say your origin is returning `max-age:0` and you can't figure out how to change that header at your origin.
+For example, say your origin is returning `max-age:0` and you can’t figure out how to change that header at your origin.
 You can explicitly tell Cloudflare to cache this response by setting `cache-control: max-age=1000` on the response passed into `cache.put()`.

 This [template](/examples/pages/cache_api) shows ways to use the cache API.
 For limits of the cache API see [limits](/platform/limits#cache-api-limits).